archiestrange/pathfinder-graphical/README.md

 - (optional) npm test

 # Rundown
-This is more visual version of the pathfinder project.
+This is a visual version of the pathfinder project.